millacurafa/kudafe/README.md

 Explain what these tests test and why

 ```
-Everything is writtern using camelCase as it's the standard for shiny apps.
+Code is written using the camelCase standard for shiny apps.
 ```

 ## Deployment